-The Italian Studies Major is designed to for students who wish to achieve proficiency in oral and written Italian, as well as an excellent and well-grounded knowledge of Italian culture in an interdisciplinary context.
+The Italian Studies Major is designed for students who wish to achieve proficiency in oral and written Italian, as well as an excellent and well-grounded knowledge of Italian culture in an interdisciplinary context.

-To be admitted to the major, students should have completed level 4 of the language, plus at least one upper division and one lower division conversation class by the end of sophomore year.
+To be admitted to the major, students must completed level 4 of the language, plus at least one upper division and one lower division conversation class by the end of sophomore year.
 They should continue taking one upper division conversation throughout their junior and senior year for a total of three upper division and one lower division conversations plus a capstone course. (capstone description)

 To complete the major students must take nine upper division courses, three from each of the following categories:

 Upper division courses can be taken in English.
 Their goal is to enrich the students’ cultural background and to teach them techniques of analysis and criticism, rather than focus on the language.
 Students can take courses outside the department of Modern Languages upon approval from their advisor and the Department Chair.
 Courses listed as Modern Languages in Translation as well as Art History 145 (Medieval, Renaissance and Baroque Art) are designed for Italian Studies Majors and Minors.
 Students studying in Italy should discuss their upper division courses with their advisor.